-- A. Screw the adjuster or clicker barrel all the way down onto the replacement metering rod with the female hex feature on top.
+- A. Screw the adjuster all the way down onto the replacement metering rod with the hex feature facing upward.
 Do not over-tighten the adjuster onto the metering rod. - B. Slide the metering rod spring up onto the metering rod underneath the D-Washer and insert the assembly and metering rod into the slide.
 Push the assembly all the way down into the slide and hold it in the lowered position by holding the metering rod protruding from the bottom of the slide.
-The metering rod must be rotated with the flat grind indexed toward the back or flat of the slide.
+The metering rod must be rotated with the flat grind indexed toward the back of the slide.
 It can only go in one way. - C. Place the wave washer on top of the adjuster and then install the "C" clip or internal snap ring into its groove.
 Make sure the wave washer is centered underneath the "C" clip or internal snap ring. - D. Reattach the slide to the throttle cable.
-For steps on how to install the slide to the throttle cable, refer to steps C. through F. on Page 16. - E. Insert the slide into the carburetor body, seat the cap onto the top, and tighten the 4 cap screws. - F. Open the throttle all the way, depress the Clicker Adjuster down into the slide with positive contact, and click the adjuster to the left or counterclockwise until you have returned to the clicker count from full rich that you wrote down in the Tuning Notes section of this manual.
-You may also set the clicker using a 3mm allen wrench prior to attaching the slide to the throttle cable.
-If you did not write down your clicks from full rich before, set the clicker count from full rich to the factory number detailed on the back of the Quick Start Guide included with your purchase. - G. Rotate the SmartCarb[®] to where it is as straight upright as possible and tighten the hose clamps on the intake manifold and the airboot.
-Make sure that the SmartCarb[®] is not touching any hard surface and that the Float Bowl cannot come into contact with the chain during operation of the vehicle. - H. Re-assess idle, low speed, and top end performance.
-Steps are detailed starting on Page 29.
+For steps on how to install the slide to the throttle cable, refer to steps D. through F. on Page 16. - E. Insert the slide into the carburetor body, seat the cap onto the top, and tighten the 3 cap screws. - F. Open the throttle all the way, depress the Clicker Adjuster down into the slide with positive contact, and click the adjuster to the left or counterclockwise until you have returned to the clicker count from full rich that you wrote down in the Tuning Notes section of this manual.
+If you did not write down your clicks from full rich before, set the clicker count from full rich to the factory number detailed on the back of the Quick Start Guide included with your purchase. - G. Rotate the SmartCarb® to where it is as straight upright as possible and tighten the hose clamps on the intake manifold and the airboot.
+Make sure that the SmartCarb® is not touching any hard surface and that the Float Bowl cannot come into contact with the chain during operation of the vehicle. - H. Re-assess idle, low speed, and top end performance.
+Steps are detailed starting on Page 28.

-After step C. you may choose to adjust the clicker to the desired number of clicks before installing the slide into the SmartCarb by using a 3mm allen wrench.
+After step C. you may choose to adjust the clicker to the desired number of clicks before installing the slide into the SmartCarb® by using a 3mm allen wrench.
 If you do, skip step F.